 Organic toilet fluid is preferred at this campsite and rock pegs are recommended.

-Any barbeques used on our sites should be specifically designed and used only for the purpose of cooking food (i.e not firepits).
+Any barbecues used on our sites should be specifically designed and used only for the purpose of cooking food (i.e not firepits).
 They should be robust, secure and able to be raised off of the forest floor, there should no damage or marks left on the ground where they have been used.
-In support of the New Forest Action Plan we are asking campers not to bring disposable barbeques for their stay.
-We are also reminding campers that outside of our sites no barbeques of any kind are now allowed anywhere in the New Forest.
+In support of the New Forest Action Plan we are asking campers not to bring disposable barbecues for their stay.
+We are also reminding campers that outside of our sites no barbecues of any kind are now allowed anywhere in the New Forest.

 Facilities available at Hollands Wood Campsite, New Forest